Just-a-Jason/Just-a-Jason/README.md

 # Hello!
 I am Jason.
-Just a normal guy. 👀
+Just a normal guy. 👀 You can also save me in .json.

 # I know:
  - C#